BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-Now we get your connection isn't private.
-Go ahead and select advance and we'll continue to this IP.
+Now we get, 'Your connection isn't private'.
+Go ahead and select 'Advance' and we'll continue to this IP.
 You want to use the username and password that you created during the setup.
-My username was Steven and then I entered my password and now we're on the homepage of T-Pot:  <br/>
+My username was Steven and then I'll enter in my password and now we're on the homepage of T-Pot:  <br/>
 <br />
 <img src="https://snipboard.io/u2rlWS.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />